 This programme aims to help students to develop their understanding of management in the context in hospitality industry.
 It will give you an overview of the hospitality industry.
 It will equip you to find employment with junior management prospects particular in the hospitality industry sector or to continue your professional or academic studies in the related field.
-The course consists of 4 theoretical modules which are conducted face to face over a period of six months to know the practical aspect of the hospitality industry.
+The course consists of 4 theoretical modules which are conducted face to face over a period of six months and six months of industrial attachment (IA) to know the practical aspect of the hospitality and Food and Beverage industry.
 The modules are as follows:

 • Hospitality Management

 • Managing the Customer Relationship

 • Industrial Attachment Programme*